songzhe007/CharmingU/README.md

 Enable the step counter in your android device and record your daily steps!

-# Monitoring your food budget
+# Monitoring Your Food Budget

 Type your daily food taken and get a comprehensive tendency analysis with piechart.